 - Output Path – the default output path for the generation of output files from the current design project (

 - ECO Log Path – the default output path for ECO log files.

 - Schematic Template Location – use this field to specify a directory in which to source schematic template files (

 - Open outputs after compile – enable to open files that were generated after compiling the design project.

-- Use separate folder for each output type - enable to create separate folders for each output type generated for the design project.
-If you have opted to create a timestamp folder, separate folders will be created under that folder.
+- Use separate folder for each output type – enable to create separate folders for each output type generated for the design project.
+This folder structure also will be represented in the Projects panel.